R2S-ver/ABS-3D-Printing-Guide/README.md

 - Brim and draft shield: enabled
 - Material profile: generic ABS

-**Failed reason:** extrusion check was not performed, and the print still failed because of the clog from Test 4.
+**Failed reason:** extrusion check was not performed and the print still failed because of the clog from Test 4.
 However, it was observed that the **375W heater** could maintain a stable temperature of **50–55°C** for an extended period, around 30 minutes.

 ---